Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

 This is the propagator for the original Klein-Gordon equation.
 If we apply the Klein-Gordon equation (\ref{eq:spinzero-sqm-kg-x}) in momentum space we have:

 The $+\imath\epsilon$ gives the propagator Feynman boundary conditions.

 \subparagraph{Energy is only a virtual 4th dimension}

-We can see that the propagator appears to be fully relativistic, but that this is in reality a magician's trick: \emph{elegant but deceptive}.
-Fixing the momentum $\vec{k}$ at any point fixes the energy $\omega$.
+So we can see that the propagator includes only on-shell paths.
+For instance, fixing the momentum $\vec{k}$ at any point fixes the energy $\omega$.
 The integral over $\omega$ sees only the poles in the contour integral; it does not see the whole of $\omega$ space.
-So we have dispersion in momentum, but \emph{not }in energy.
-This is not consistent with covariance.

 Given this, the usual practice of referring to the particles associated with these propagators as virtual is correct.
-Our job in building TQM is, in a certain sense, to make them real.
+Our goal in building TQM is, in a certain sense, to make them real.